epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 ## Additional Tools

-### epics-containers-cli
+### edge-containers-cli

 This is the developer's 'outside of the container' helper tool.
 The command line entry point is **ec**.

-The project is a python package featuring simple command line functions for deploying, monitoring building and debugging Generic IOCs and IOC instances.
+The project is a python package featuring simple command line functions for deploying and monitoring IOC instances.
 It is a wrapper around the standard command line tools kubectl, podman/docker, helm, and git but saves typing and provides help and command line completion.
 It also can teach you how to use these tools by showing you the commands it is running.

-See {any}`CLI` for details.
+See {any}`CLI` for moore details.

 ### **ibek**